 How to remove dog hair from clothes in the washing machine

-If you want to avoid getting dog hair in the washing machine in the first place, toss your clothes into the dryer for a 10-minute cycle before putting them into the washing machine.
+If you want to avoid getting dog hair in the washing machine in the first place, go over your clothing with a lint brush.
+Then, toss your clothes into the dryer for a 10-minute cycle before putting them into the washing machine.
 This will loosen the pet hair, which you can then shake out of the clothing before you load them into the washer.

 If you accidentally did a load of laundry in a washing machine that was full of pet hair, don't fret.
 Just put it into the dryer as usual, ideally with some dryer sheets.
 The pet hair will come off into the lint trap.
 (You might have to run the dryer cycle a couple of times to get all of the hair off.)